ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 of him?
 Selfpreserbashum am be fust law
 wid me.&#x27; Then patriotism and honour are
 nothing to you?&#x27; &#x27;Nuffin whatever, Sa —
-I regard dem as among the vanities.&#x27; It
+I regard dem as among the vanities.&#x27; I
-is safe to say that the dusky corpse of
-that African will never daiken the fiel
 </td></tr></table>

 ---